 Scenario: You’ve had a series of conversations with an employee about tardiness.
 There were nods, agreements, even promises—but no paper trail.
 Then you terminate the employee for repeated lateness, and they hit back with a wrongful dismissal claim.
 Without documentation, it’s your word against theirs.

-Failing to document disciplinary actions is like playing soccer without a net—you can’t score if there’s no goal.
+Failing to document disciplinary actions can result in legal issues.
 Documentation provides tangible evidence of issues and the actions taken, serving as a roadmap of the process.
 It shows you’ve given the employee opportunities to correct their behavior.

-How to Avoid It: Document, document, document.
+How to Avoid It: Document everything.
 Every late arrival, every warning, every conversation—get it in writing.
 Keep a record of who said what, when, and the action taken.
 This isn’t busywork; it’s your shield in the arena of law.
 If it isn’t documented, it didn’t happen.

 Employee Discipline Frequently Asked Questions (FAQs)